310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 {% bubble Tetora beastscg %}
 Ossu!
 She got really into it midway and turned me into her dress-up doll!

-This can be said about fans too, but… Girls can be a little scary sometimes!
+This can be said about fans too, but… Girls can be a li'l scary sometimes!
 {% endbubble %}

 {% bubble Arashi %}